The 2021 driver profiles will be uploaded shortly…………

 Mick Grover: This is Mick’s fourth year in Mighty Minis and he is certainly finding it much more enjoyable and cheaper than the Karting he has done in the past.
 His car is most noticeable with the GROVER motorsport logos that emblazon the car.

 Dan Horne: One of the competitors from the north of England 36 year old Dan and his friends painstakingly built his car and is a well respected driver in the championship who is finding his feet.
 This is his thrid year with the Mighty Minis championship having never raced before.
 Dan certainly enjoys his time at the circuits and is a quiet but determined driver.
 He always wears a smile as do his friends.
 Great man to have in the championship.

 Peter Vemply Burwood: Peter ‘s story is somewhat different As he had raced with us for a couple of races in 2003.
 Peter built his car back then and sold it regretfully, as his personal circumstances had changed.
 However he had not put his burning desire to compete in the Mighty Minis championship to bed and had always felt that he had unfinished business.
 He contacted us last year to see if we knew who had his car and thankfully we were able to help.
 He has since checked the car over and got the seat where he needed it as he is a tall lad.
-Brands Hatch was always going to be his first outing this season and he met his self imposed dead line.

 SUPER MIGHTY MINIS